lvchristine2002/IQAir-Project/README.md

 #### Bugs and Future Devlopment

+- Bug #1: The data can lag and may say it is not available.
+Have to wait or refresh page so that the information is accurate and loads.
-- Bug #1: Location might not be accurate, might be delays with API or outdated data
+- Bug #2: Location might not be accurate, might be delays with API or outdated data
 - Bug #2: Map issues might not load in some browsers

 - Development #1: Include more weather APIs that feature more weather updates that a user can access if they want  including: cloud updates, rain/storm updates, snow updates, uv index, etc.